How our CSA works

 Learn more about our CSA through these links:

-- Option to put your subscription on hold for one week during the season.
-You may put your box on hold for maximum one week while you are away.
+- Option to put your subscription on hold during the season.
+You may put your box on hold for up to two weeks while you are away or if you need a break.
 We will issue a credit to your account that can be used in our online store for adding items to your box.
-You also have the option to donate unused boxes to an immigrant social housing agency we work with.
+You also have the option to donate unused boxes to a social housing agency or refugee resettlement group we work with.
 You can also have someone else pick up your box - and you can change your pick-up location through your online account.

-- Downtown, Yaletown, Gastown and West End deliveries will be done by shift urban delivery (cargo bike delivery service).
-You can choose to have your box delivered to your workplace (if you work downtown), to your residence, or to a pick-up location.
+- Downtown, Yaletown, Gastown and West End deliveries are done by shift urban delivery (cargo bike delivery service).
+You can choose to have your box delivered to your workplace (if you work downtown), to your residence for a small fee.

 What we grow

 Fruit and Berries: Rhubarb, Strawberries, Raspberries, Blueberries, Blackberries and Apples